Rinnai Gas Heater Service – Gas Heater Repair – Rinnai Heater Service – Portable Gas Heater Service

 10. Gas Pressure

-Part of the regular service should include the checking for correct gas pressure and adjusting, as required.
+Part of the regular service should include the checking for correct gas pressure and adjusting, as required during gas heater repair and hot water service.

 Incorrect gas pressure can affect the amount of oxygen drawn into the burner with the gas.